Clarissa-N/Project-4-AI-Blackjack/README.md

  We will use Keras and TensorFlow for building and training machine learning models, particularly for implementing reinforcement learning techniques such as the Actor-Critic method to predict optimal Blackjack strategies.

-  **2. Python Pandas**
+  **2. Python**

- Pandas will be used for data manipulation and processing, helping us manage the dataset and convert it into a format suitable for machine learning algorithms.
+ Python will be used for data manipulation and processing, helping us manage the dataset and convert it into a format suitable for machine learning algorithms.

   **3. Python Matplotlib**